seeebiii/projen-test/README.md

 ## About jsii

 [jsii](https://github.com/aws/jsii) is the technology behind the AWS CDK that allows you to write CDK constructs in TypeScript/JavaScript and compile them to other languages like Java or Python.
+There's an [AWS blog post](https://aws.amazon.com/blogs/opensource/generate-python-java-dotnet-software-libraries-from-typescript-source/) about how it works.

 There are a few jsii related projects that support us in the steps below, e.g. for releasing our artifacts.